-Turn off the electricity linking to the bathroom.
+For doing bathroom strip-out, turn off the electricity linking to the bathroom.
 You need to check the panel for the circuit map to clearly identify which circuit is heading to the bathroom.
 Turn off the water supply and disconnect any supply lines from the valve.
 These are normally situated beneath the fixture.
-Drain the water from the fixtures by turning on the taps until water stops running.
+Drain the water from the fixtures by turning on the taps until the water stops running.
 Flush the toilet in case there is any water left in the bowl.

 Remove the Sink and Vanity

 Locate the drain nuts surrounding the P-trap and unscrew it using the adjustable wrench.
 Look for any seals or gaskets that can cause trouble in the future and clean it if required.
-Unscrew the nuts that lead to hot and cold water supply lines and check if the sink is resting on mounting bracket or are bolted to the wall.
+Unscrew the nuts that lead to hot and cold water supply lines and check if the sink is resting on the mounting bracket or is bolted to the wall.
 Remove the brackets or bolts if necessary.
-Remove the screws that are holding the cabinet and remove the cabinet from the wall.
+Also, remove the screws that are holding the cabinet and remove the cabinet from the wall.

 Remove the Toilet